stantronic/wordpress-theme-boilerplate/README.md

  - `src` contains anything that needs some pre-processing
  - `theme` contains the theme's php files.
 Everything in this folder will be zipped up to provide the final theme.zip that can be uploaded to any wordpress site
+ - `config` contains configuration files

+### Pre-requisites:

-### Pre-requisites -
+- Node

-- Node and Yarn
+- Yarn
+- Webpack (and Webpack Cli)
 - Docker (and Docker Compose)

 ### To get started:

-- make sure Docker is running
+- make sure Docker daemon is running
 - `yarn start`
+- go to localhost